Hounfor/The-Big-Deal-Add-On/README.md

 – Lots of different notes, descriptions and references.
 Although the plot doesn't claim to be a masterpiece of literature, I hope you enjoy it.

+– In version 1.5, another small flashpoint campaign was added to start the game, aimed at medium and medium-light companies.
+TIME FOR SPITE AND VIOLENCE!

-– 12 new events, 6 of which are random, and it's up to you whether they happen or not.
+– 17 new events, 7 of which are random, and it's up to you whether they happen or not.

-– 45 new BattleMechs: all ‘Mechs previously featured in the Oldtimer Pack + 2 new unique chassis, which can only be obtained once.
+– 47 new BattleMechs: all ‘Mechs previously featured in the Oldtimer Pack + 3 new unique chassis, which can only be obtained once.
 However, you may not get it, it all depends on your choice...

 – Several new Ronin Mechwarriors.